JordanShankle/building-a-piano/README.md

-This is a project I did while first learning to code.
+This is a project I did while first learning to code, September 23rd, 2022.
 I did it as part of the freeCodeCamp.org curriculum.

 In this project, I learned Responsive Design.
 Responsive Design tells your webpage how it should look on different-sized screens.
   I used CSS and Responsive Design to code a piano.
 You'll also learn more about media queries and pseudo selectors.